FabianAronsson/Ecommerce-Webpage/README.md

 In order to start the project, enter "**npm start**" in both terminals, starting with the first terminal followed by the second terminal.

 The backend **MUST** be started before the frontend.

+Afterwards, go into your browser and enter localhost:4200.